CT Cervical Spine - CAM 705

 - For initial evaluation of a suspected Arnold Chiari malformation

-- Oncological Applications (e.g., primary nervous system, metastatic)
+- Oncological Applications (e.g., primary nervous system, metastatic) (19)

 - Drop metastasis from brain or spine (CT spine imaging in this scenario is usually CT myelogram) see background

-- Suspected leptomeningeal carcinomatosis (see background)40
+- Suspected leptomeningeal carcinomatosis (see background)

-Cervical Spine and Thoracic Spine CT
+Cervical Spine/Thoracic Spine/Lumbar Spine CT

-- Survey/complete initial assessment of infant/child with congenital scoliosis or juvenile idiopathic scoliosis under the age of 1044,45,46 (e.g., congenital scoliosis, idiopathic scoliosis, scoliosis with vertebral anomalies)
+- Survey/complete initial assessment of infant/child with congenital scoliosis or juvenile idiopathic scoliosis under the age of 10(37,38) (e.g., congenital scoliosis, idiopathic scoliosis, scoliosis with vertebral anomalies)

 - Back pain with known vertebral anomalies (hemivertebrae, hypoplasia, agenesis, butterfly, segmentation defect, bars, or congenital wedging) in a child on preliminary imaging

-- Scoliosis with any of the following:48
+- Scoliosis with any of the following(39,41):

-- Progressive spinal deformity;
+- Progressive spinal deformity

-- Neurologic deficit (new or unexplained);
+- Neurologic deficit (new or unexplained)

-- Early onset;
+- Early onset

-- Atypical curve (e.g., short segment, > 30◦ kyphosis, left thoracic curve, associated organ anomalies);
+- Atypical curve (e.g., short segment, >30 kyphosis, left thoracic curve, associated organ anomalies)

-- Pre-operative planning; OR
+- Pre-operative planning

 - When office notes clearly document how imaging will change management

-- Arnold-Chiari malformations32,49
+- Arnold-Chiari malformations(28,42)

 - Arnold-Chiari I